What are journals articles?

 Many architecture journals are only available in hardcopy format, not online.
 If you cannot access an article via a databases or via QConnect, check if the library holds the journal in hardcopy:

 The databases cover many more items than are available from the Library.
-If you find details of an article which you cannot access online or which is not available in hardcopy, it can be requested from another library via the Inter-Library Loans service.
+If you find details of an article which you cannot access online or which is not available in hardcopy, you may be able to request it from another library via the Inter-Library Loans service.

 The Avery Index to Architectural Periodicals is a comprehensive index of journal articles on architecture published since 1934.
 It covers the history and practice of architecture, landscape architecture, city planning, historic preservation, interior design and decoration.
 A key resource for architectural research.
 Does not include article PDFs.

 The online catalogue of the British Architectural Library at RIBA (Royal Institute of British Architects), which holds one of the world’s foremost architectural collections.
 The catalogue provides references to journal articles, books, exhibition catalogues, technical reports and AV material on architecture and related subjects.
 Does not include PDFs of indexed literature.